 Structure: Subject + will + have + been + verb-ing + Object + since/for……

-Using since with length of time in the future perfect tense is less common.
+Using since with length of time is less common.

 - By the end of this year, she will have been teaching in this school for five years.